Kabuki: Stage design

 The kabuki stage features a projection called a "flower path" (花道, hanamichi), a walkway which extends into the audience and via which dramatic entrances and exits are made.
 Okuni also performed on a hanamichi stage with her entourage.
 The stage is used not only as a walkway or path to get to and from the main stage, but important scenes are also played on the stage.

 Kabuki stages and theaters have steadily become more technologically sophisticated, and innovations including revolving stages and trap doors were introduced during the 18th century.
 A driving force has been the desire to manifest one frequent theme of kabuki theater, that of the sudden, dramatic revelation or transformation.
 A number of stage tricks, including actors' rapid appearance and disappearance, employ these innovations.
 The term (外連, keren), often translated as "playing to the gallery", is sometimes used as a catch-all for these tricks.
 The hanamichi, and several innovations including revolving stage, seri and chunori have all contributed to kabuki.
 The hanamichi creates depth and both seri and chunori provide a vertical dimension.

 Mawari-butai (revolving stage) developed in the Kyōhō era (1716–1735).
 The trick was originally accomplished by the on-stage pushing of a round, wheeled platform.
 Later a circular platform was embedded in the stage with wheels beneath it facilitating movement.
 The kuraten ("darkened revolve") technique involves lowering the stage lights during this transition.
 More commonly the lights are left on for akaten ("lighted revolve"), sometimes simultaneously performing the transitioning scenes for dramatic effect.
 This stage was first built in Japan in the early 18th century.

 Seri refers to the stage "traps" that have been commonly employed in kabuki since the middle of the 18th century.
 These traps raise and lower actors or sets to the stage.
-Seridashi or seriage refers to trap(s) moving upward and serisage or serioroshi to traps descending.
+Seridashi or seriage refers to traps moving upward and serisage or serioroshi to traps descending.
 This technique is often used to lift an entire scene at once.